mdryley/Final-Project-Code/README.md

 # Final-Project-Code

-Samples for the the EMF sound engine are located in a 'Bounces' folder, currently found in a google drive - https://drive.google.com/drive/folders/1TqXr7JQacI2nCdXC4xmaZ5IcEDLSjya-?usp=sharing
+Samples for the the EMF sound engine and the video footage is located in a google drive - https://drive.google.com/drive/folders/1TqXr7JQacI2nCdXC4xmaZ5IcEDLSjya-?usp=sharing

-Download and unzip this folder before placing it in the _Exhibition Patch folder containing the Max patches
+Download and unzip the 'Bounces' folder before placing it in the _Exhibition Patch folder containing the Max patches

+Download the video footage and it in the _Exhibition Patch folder

-You may need to update the files path in Max's file preferences tab under the options menu for the audio samples to the 'Bounces' folder
+You may need to update the file paths in Max's file preferences tab under the options menu